hydrosquall/datasette-nteract-data-explorer/README.md

 - The [Data Explorer](https://github.com/nteract/data-explorer) was designed by Elijah Meeks.
 I co-maintain this project as part of the [Nteract](https://nteract.io/) open-source team.
 You can read about the design behind this tool [here](https://blog.nteract.io/designing-the-nteract-data-explorer-f4476d53f897)
 - The data model is based on the [Frictionless Data Spec](https://specs.frictionlessdata.io/).
 - This plugin was bootstrapped by Simon Willison's [Datasette plugin template](https://simonwillison.net/2020/Jun/20/cookiecutter-plugins/)
+- Demo dataset from the [Happy Planet Index](https://happyplanetindex.org/) was cleaned by Doris Lee.
+This dataset was chosen because of its global appeal, modest size, and variety in column datatypes (numbers, low cardinality and high cardinality strings, booleans).